Supreme Logo

 Supreme color codes

-RGB: 237 28 36
+RGB:237 28 36

-CMYK: 0 88 85 7
+CMYK:0 88 85 7

-Pantone: PMS Bright Red C
+Pantone:PMS Bright Red C

 What does the Supreme logo represent?

-What is the Supreme logo based on?
+What is the basis for the Supreme logo?

-How much is the Supreme logo worth?
+How much does the Supreme logo cost?